tamlut-modnys/curriculum/hsl-23-2/hsl0/hsl0.md

 * Copying a file from one place to another
 * Deleting a file

 There are many resources online to help you learn these skills.
-The instructions will differ depending on whether you use Linux/Mac or Windows.
+The details will differ depending on whether you use Linux/Mac or Windows.